kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 ### Exponential Backoff for Pod Failures

-The job controller implements backoff delays to prevent fast recreation of continuosly failing Pods.
+The job controller implements backoff delays to prevent fast recreation of continuously failing Pods.

 This behavior is internal (not configurable through the API) and it's orthogonal to this KEP.
 The behavior will be preserved as follows:
-- When `recreatePodsWhen: TerminatingOrFailed`, the backoff period counts from the time the Pod is terminating or Failed.
+- When `podReplacementPolicy: TerminatingOrFailed`, the backoff period counts from the time the Pod is terminating or Failed.
-- When `recreatePodsWhen: Failed`, the backoff period counts from the time the Pod is Failed.
+- When `podReplacementPolicy: Failed`, the backoff period counts from the time the Pod is Failed.

 ### Risks and Mitigations